 Gallup’s State of the Global Workplace Report found that remote workers are more likely to be engaged but not thriving at work.
 In other words, they get work done but hardly feel connected to the process or the people they work with.

 Beekast can make remote work feel less isolating by giving teams better ways to connect and collaborate.
-Our interactive meeting software provides loads of plug-and-play activities that make it easier for everyone to participate in the meeting, share ideas, and connect with one another.
+Our interactive meeting software offers a range of plug-and-play activities that make it easier for everyone to participate in the meeting, share ideas, and connect.

 For example, you can kick off your meeting with a Blob Tree icebreaker where everyone picks the character that matches how they feel about a project, before diving into it properly.
-It helps you surface and address hidden fears that people might not be comfortable sharing off the bat.
+It helps you surface and address hidden fears that people might not be comfortable sharing immediately.

-Even lightweight activities like a Word Cloud (“Describe your week in one word”) or an Idea Board where teams drop and vote on blockers help people feel connected again.
+Even lightweight activities, such as a Word Cloud (“Describe your week in one word”) or an Idea Board where teams drop and vote on blockers, help people feel connected again.
 These micro-moments of collaboration make meetings livelier and remind people that they’re part of something bigger than their own to-do list.

 3. Over-Communicate with Structure